 The washable loose cover, ideal for grubby fingers and muddy dogs, obviously has been around for ever.
 But in fact, not before 1989.
 That year I found them at Shabby Chic in SoHo, New York.
 Brilliant, I thought, and brought the idea home.

 Top tips!
-Never wash your covers above 30°C or tumble-dry them.
+Never wash your loose covers for sofas above 30°C or tumble-dry them.
 They'll shrink.
 Never ever use detergents with Optical Brighteners or Whiteners in them, because the chemicals in these detergents take the colour out of your covers.
 If you are unsure, contact the detergent manufacturer before washing.
 Always fit loose covers when still damp, and tuck them in with a wooden spoon.

 A dream in leather.